niklasdeckers/validating-interactive-topics/readme.md

 ### Accessing the Dataset

-The dataset that belongs to this repository can be found on Zenodo: https://doi.org/10.5281/zenodo.20574978
+The dataset associated with this repository can be found on Zenodo: https://doi.org/10.5281/zenodo.20574977

 After downloading the zip file, it should be unpacked and integrated into the folder structure of this repository.